Wologman/Python_Notes/Tricky Python Structures.md

 ### Decorating functions with arguments
 Funtions with arguments face the problem that the decorator would also need to be defined for those arguments.
 But this makes the decorators less versatile.

-The solution is to use `*args` and `**kwargs` as placeholders in the decorator definition for an unknown number  (potentially zero) of aguments and keyword.
+The solution is to use `*args` and `**kwargs` as placeholders in the decorator definition for an unknown number  of aguments and keyword arguments (potentially none).
 ```python
 def do_twice(func):
     def wrapper_do_twice(*args, **kwargs):